Ekresh/imgur-oauth-vue-app/READ.md

 ### Steps

-Do auth using imgur
+// ------- Do auth using imgur

-Routing guards
+// ----- Routing guards

+Fix preloading in login

 Preloading